• Skip to main content

 Breeding: The Langshan is more for an experienced breeder.
 However, they are easy to rear and are quite fast-growing chickens.

-The hens to get seasonally broody They do not make good brood hens They will sit on their eggs but as they are not too dedicated a sitter it is best to have either brood hens or incubation equipment to help hatch them.
-They will raise their chicks and make very good mothers.
+They will sit on their eggs but as they are not too dedicated a sitter it is best to have either brood hens or incubation equipment to help hatch them.

 Show Bird: Their Hight, carriage, long elegant feathered legs, shiny plumage and pretty faces make the Langshan the supermodel of show birds.